0xDegenDeveloper/RabbitHoles/cairo_contracs/README.md

 - Sudoer1 & Sudoer2 can issue MINT_PERMITs to Alice, Bob, etc.

 In this example Alice & Bob are the only users able to mint.
 Sudoers 1 & 2 (& Owner) are the only users that can set new minters.
 Manager (& Owner) are the only users that can set new mint sudoers

+### ERC20

+This is a standard ERC20 contract that references the Manager contract for minting & burning permissions.
+To mint tokens a user must have a MINT_PERMIT, and to burn tokens, a user must have a BURN_PERMIT.

+### Registry

+This contract handles the logic for the creation and storage of Holes & Rabbits, referencing the Manager contract for these permissions.
+CREATE_HOLE_PERMIT & CREATE_RABBIT_PERMIT holders may create Holes/Rabbit respecively.
+There are no fees/rewards associated with this contract, that logic is intended to come from CREATE_HOLE_PERMIT & CREATE_RABBIT_PERMIT holding contracts.
+This structure allows the project to be extended with fewer restraints.

+Example project extension:

+- A Shovel NFT collection is released that allows owners to dig holes for a discount
+- RabbitholesV1_Shovel is deployed, handling the logic for this discount & ownership verification
+- With the neccessary permits, V1 & V1_Shovel are operating synchronously

+...

+- Months later a V2 is drafted, introducing public/private holes
+- A vote takes place, V1 & V1_Shovel are disabled, and V2 is deployed using the same core contracts (Manager, ERC20, Registry)

+### RabbitholesV1